Learn all you need to know about taking the test to become a California Certified Legal Secretary (CCLS).

 Download a copy of the CCLS Application in PDF format.

 SDLSA is currently holding a study group to help our members study for this exam.
-If you are interested in joining a study group, please contact the education chair at email@example.com.
+If you are interested in joining a study group, please contact the CCLS chair at email@example.com.